 Caveats:

-- If a JIRA Ticket exists for a specific Vulnerability or Fix, you will be unable to create a second ticket from Cisco Vulnerability Management for that item.
+- If a JIRA Ticket exists for a specific Vulnerability or Fix, you cannot create a second ticket from Cisco Vulnerability Management for that item.

 - The Subject Line for each ticket has a maximum of 255 characters.
 When ticketing multiple Vulnerabilities this might look like: